likhity/asu-course-tracker/README.md

 And then it finally clicked why making this service free would be impossible.
 I needed to pay 10 or 20 cents for every text that I sent.

 I had a trial balance of $15.50 so I just started using it and didn't worry about how I am gonna fund this thing.
-By the end I had around $14 in my twilio account.
+By the end of development I had around $14 in my twilio account.

 ![image](/assets/twilio.PNG)